Stanford_University_Logo

 Program Length: 18 months

-Mission: We are committed to prioritizing innovative, personalized, and applied genetic counseling education and practice, through a combination of dynamic coursework, fieldwork, research, introspection, and supportive mentoring.
+Mission: to deliver dynamic and translational genetic counseling education through a combination of coursework, fieldwork, research, and personalized mentoring.

 Program Website